Soft tissue sarcoma

 Reviewed by: Specialist doctors from the quality team at Elfcare

 Early soft tissue sarcoma often causes few or no symptoms and is usually painless at first.
 Common signs include a lump or swelling that doesn’t go away, increasing discomfort or pressure in one area, stiffness near joints, or a feeling of heaviness or fatigue.
-Many of these symptoms are also linked to benign conditions, but persistent or unexplained changes should be checked.
+Key warning signs requiring urgent evaluation are a lump larger than 5 cm, deep location below the muscle fascia, growth over weeks to months, and pain at rest or at night.

 Yes.
 Treatment depends on the type, size, and location of the sarcoma, and may include surgery, radiation therapy, chemotherapy, or targeted treatments.
 When detected early, outcomes improve significantly, and many people respond well to treatment with the right medical support.